For ARM and ARM64 processors, we strongly recommend that NDIS driver writers use WDF DMA or WDM DMA instead of NDIS Scatter/Gather DMA.

 For more information about WDM DMA, see the DMA-related child topics of Managing Input/Output for Drivers.

-NDIS_STATUS NdisMAllocateSharedMemoryAsyncEx( NDIS_HANDLE MiniportDmaHandle, ULONG Length, BOOLEAN Cached, PVOID Context );
+void NdisMAllocateSharedMemory( NDIS_HANDLE MiniportAdapterHandle, ULONG Length, BOOLEAN Cached, PVOID *VirtualAddress, PNDIS_PHYSICAL_ADDRESS PhysicalAddress );

 This parameter is ignored (cached memory is always used on x86 and x64 systems).

-Any miniport driver that calls NdisMAllocateSharedMemoryAsyncEx or NdisMAllocateSharedMemory must release all outstanding allocations with one or more calls to NdisMFreeSharedMemory when its NIC is removed.
+If a miniport driver calls NdisMAllocateSharedMemoryAsyncEx or NdisMAllocateSharedMemory, it must release all outstanding allocations with one or more calls to NdisMFreeSharedMemory when a NIC is removed, that is, when its MiniportHaltEx function is called.

 |Minimum supported client||Supported in NDIS 6.0 and later.|